Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 It started out with some light-hearted joviality.

-“I am glad we’ve upgraded our fleet!”
+"I am glad we’ve upgraded our fleet!"
 The Governor-General said with a sly grin.
-“We seem to be in the habit of entertaining Very Large Leaders these days!”
+"We seem to be in the habit of entertaining Very Large Leaders these days!"

-“I am most grateful for it,” Gilgamesh replied.
-“It was a comfortable ride.”
+"I am most grateful for it," Gilgamesh replied.
+"It was a comfortable ride."

-“And a good first impression of Folctha, I hope.”
+"And a good first impression of Folctha, I hope."

-“Indeed.
+"Indeed.
 It has been…a long time, since I last felt rain on my face.
-And in all my time, no city has ever worn the rain so elegantly.”
+And in all my time, no city has ever worn the rain so elegantly."

 Flattery, to be sure, but honest.
 Folctha was a wet city, rained on every day.
 Its planners and artists had incorporated that fact well.